Investments

 Background

-The Restoring Our Rivers Framework sets out the Australian Government's approach for achieving the 450 GL water recovery target, which includes water purchasing (buybacks) as one of the measures to achieve the target.
+The Restoring Our Rivers Framework sets out the Australian Government's approach to achieving this target, which includes water purchasing (buybacks).

-The NSW Government has advocated for and secured more time and flexibility for projects that deliver on Basin Plan commitments without buybacks (see the NSW Alternatives to Buybacks Plan), along with advocating for funding from the Australian Government to support affected communities and industries.
+The NSW Government has advocated for more time and flexibility to deliver Basin Plan commitments without buybacks (see the NSW Alternatives to Buybacks Plan) and secured $160 million funding to support affected communities and industries.

 More information

-- Media release – $15 million Early Investment Round
+- Media release – Early Investment Round opens

 - Murray–Darling Basin Plan - DCCEEW